Constant of motion identifying excited-state quantum phases

-\textit{Numerical test.-} To support this idea, we first perform a numerical test on the RM and the DM.
-Both models account for the interaction between a monochromatic bosonic field and a set of $N$ identical two-level atoms.
+\textit{Numerical test.-} As an illustration, we perform a numerical test on a generalization of the RM and the DM.
+Both models account for the interaction between a monochromatic bosonic field and $N$ identical two-level atoms.
 The Hamiltonian reads